 Hybrid apps, on the other hand, are combinations of native and web-apps.
 Hybrid apps can be defined as those which display the functionality of a website in the form of a mobile app.
 It is an adapted application, hence it might not work as fast as native apps or have a similar user interface.
 It can be distributed and accessed easily, though.
 Hybrid mobile app testing is a bit easier and therefore faster.

 Both types can be tested in terms of functionality, performance, usability, compatibility, and more.
-We will have a look at all of them to grasp the full picture of how mobile app testing actually works.
+We will have a look at all of them to grasp the full picture of how native app testing and hybrid app testing actually work.
 But first, the strategy.

 Mobile device testing: real vs emulator